 We are currently accepting applications for enrollment.

-The Dyslexia Reading Center of Central PA is focused on three goals:
+The Dyslexia Reading Center is focused on three goals:

 Students are tutored individually for an hour twice weekly at the Center after regular school hours.
 Lessons and tasks are tailored to maximize each student's opportunity for success.